igorw/weblog/_posts/2013-04-03-sexpr-meta-eval.md

 }
 ```

 And with that, the seven primitive operators are implemented.
+After adding
+them to the `Environment`, they can be called.

 ## Common Lispisms